Skip to main content

 4. Vermont Byways

 There’s plenty to see and do along the byways.
-This includes museums, waterfalls, hiking paths, antique shops, and lots more You can find various itineraries designed for foodies, outdoor recreation, historians, or other preferred activities by searching online.
+This includes museums, waterfalls, hiking paths, antique shops, and lots more You can easily find various itineraries designed for foodies, outdoor recreation, historians, or other preferred activities.

 5. The Outer Banks